 - 4.10.a.
-Rotations must be of sufficient length to provide longitudinal relationships with faculty members, and meaningful assessment and feedback.
+Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
 (Core) - 4.10.b.
-Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together toward the shared goals of patient safety and quality improvement.
+Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
 (Core) - 4.10.c.
 Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
 (Core)